kalisio/leaflet-graphicscale/README.md

 ![Image](./readme/demo.png)

 Forked from [nerik/leaflet-graphicscale](https://github.com/nerik/leaflet-graphicscale) as no maintenance was intended.
+Additional features have been developed:
+* new `double` fill option to alternate fill colors,
+* new `unitPlacement` option to display unit beside labels or scale,
+* ability to manage multiple unit systems with customisable functions.

 ## Build